Virginia Gray (political scientist)

-Virginia Gray (born 1945) is an American political scientist, currently the Robert Watson Winston Distinguished Professor of Political Science at the University of North Carolina, Chapel Hill.
+Virginia Gray (born 1945) is an American political scientist, currently the Robert Watson Winston Distinguished Professor of Political Science Emerita at the University of North Carolina at Chapel Hill.
 She studies public policy and interest groups with a particular focus on U.S. state politics.
 Her work on policy diffusion, which concerns how innovation in policies within one region can lead to adoptions of that policy by other regions, has been cited as foundational in developing that research topic.

 Education and early career

 Gray attended Hendrix College, where she earned a BA.
 She then graduated with an MA from Washington University in St. Louis, followed by a PhD from the same institution in 1972.
-Gray was a professor at the University of Minnesota until 2001, when she moved to the University of North Carolina, Chapel Hill.
+Gray was a professor at the University of Kentucky for two years, then at the University of Minnesota until 2001, when she moved to the University of North Carolina, Chapel Hill.
 She has also been a visiting professor at the University of British Columbia, University of Oslo, and Nankai University.